centreon/centreon-documentation/versioned_docs/version-23.10/administration/secure-platform.md

 </VirtualHost>
 ```

-This is how the file should look like:
+This is how the file should look:

 <Tabs groupId="sync">
 <TabItem value="Alma / RHEL / Oracle Linux 8" label="Alma / RHEL / Oracle Linux 8">